 - However, the use of SAP Data Services can be waived if the second instance of HANA is used, and the data is replicated to the second instance of HANA.

-Let us review SAP’s own graphic that shows how HANA is to connect to Hadoop using their adapter called Vora.
-Hadoop and Spark are their own vibrant open source ecosystem that anyone can try on AWS or Google Cloud (Google offers two flavors actually, Cloud DataProc and Cloud Dataflow, which is the easier to use and is self-configuring).
+Let us review SAP’s graphic that shows how HANA is to connect to Hadoop using their adapter called Vora.
+Hadoop and Spark are their own vibrant open source ecosystem that anyone can try on AWS or Google Cloud (Google offers two flavors actually, Cloud DataProc and Cloud Dataflow, which is easier to use and is self-configuring).
 But SAP had plans to get into this market.
 They had been promoting how much they are involved in Big Data.
 However, we can see a problem immediately looking at just one graphic.

-Ordinarily, an adapter like Vora will connect one database to another.
+Ordinarily, an adapter like Vora, will connect one database to another.
 However, notice Vora first connects HANA for the ERP system to another HANA instance.
 Then Vora connects to Hadoop.
 Why?
 Hadoop is its own very widely used Big Data store with a full complement of open source tools.
 Why can’t the HANA application database (or enterprise data as shown in the graph) be copied to Hadoop?
 The reason is not technical, but because SAP’s license for HANA forbids it.
 Hence the need for the second copy of HANA.

 Let us look at another graphic, this time from the MAPR website.

 Once again, the data coming from SCM (SAP) goes to HANA, to MAPR.
 But the sensor and social media data (which is not from SAP, goes directly to MAPR.
 What is the benefit of HANA in this design?
-(SAP makes several proposals, but non-SAP projects are very happy with 100% open source Hadoop) However, if the ERP, ECM, CRM (SAP) data is in Oracle, it can go directly to MAPR.
+(SAP makes several proposals, but non-SAP projects are pleased with 100% open source Hadoop) However, if the ERP, ECM, CRM (SAP) data is in Oracle, it can go directly to MAPR.
 However, if any application sits on HANA, it must then go through a second HANA database due to indirect access rules enforced by SAP.